 - Computer Forensics

 - Dissertation Supervision

-Susan is the programme leader for BSc Computing, BSc Computing (Networking, Security and Forensics), BSc Computing (Games Programming), MComp Computing and MComp Computer Security and Networks.
+Susan is the outreach coordinator for the computer science department.
 Since moving into Higher Education, Susan has successfully led modules at both undergraduate and postgraduate levels covering a variety of technical areas related to Computing.
 She gained a BSc (Hons) in Information Systems from Lancaster University and went on to complete a Master’s Degree in Computing and Information Systems at Liverpool John Moores University.
 Susan is currently undertaking a doctoral programme at Lancaster University in E-Research and Technology Enhanced Learning.